dmitry-buykin/llm-lab-katas/6-patterns.md

 # Advanced LLM Agent Patterns for Ecosystem Integration

 **Introduction:** In previous lessons, we covered fundamental patterns for using LLMs (like prompt design, structured outputs, basic retrieval augmentation, etc.).
 Now it’s time to explore more **advanced patterns** that enable complex agent behaviors and seamless integration into real-world ecosystems.
 These patterns build on earlier concepts but go further – orchestrating multiple agents, incorporating expert feedback (AI or human), managing long-term state, optimizing how we retrieve and cache knowledge, and indexing content with intelligent helpers.
-We focus on patterns **not fully covered before**, expanding our toolkit for production-grade LLM systems.
+We focus on patterns not fully covered before, expanding our toolkit for production-grade LLM systems.

 We'll dive into several advanced patterns, each with a **Problem** it addresses, a **Solution** approach, a **Mermaid diagram** to illustrate the flow, real **Use Cases**, and **Key Considerations** for implementation.
 These patterns draw on best practices observed by industry leaders like Anthropic and insights from recent research and community projects.

 By the end, you should have a clear mental model of how to combine LLMs, tools, and humans into robust workflows.
 Remember Anthropic’s advice: start simple, then add complexity only when it demonstrably improves outcomes.
 The patterns below are modular pieces you can mix and match to build the *right* system for your needs.
-Let’s jump in! 🚀

 ---